Bill Alfonso: Extreme Championship Wrestling (1995–2001)

-Alfonso made his debut in Extreme Championship Wrestling In May 1995 at Enter the Sandman as a "trouble-shooting referee".
+Alfonso made his debut in Extreme Championship Wrestling In May 1995 at Enter the Sandman as a "troubleshooting referee".
 Introduced by Shane Douglas, he angered many ECW fans with strict enforcement of the rules and disqualifications of wrestlers for such ECW traditions as using steel chairs as weapons.
 In this role, he engaged in a feud with ECW founder Tod Gordon that resulted in several wrestling matches.

 Alfonso was then stripped of his refereeing duties and took on the role of Taz's manager and helped him on a winning streak that lasted over a year.
 In the midst of Taz's feud with Sabu, however, Alfonso turned on his charge and aligned with Sabu.
 In this role, he performed more than the usual duties, as he actually managed Sabu's finances.
 Rob Van Dam later took on Alfonso as a manager and formed a tag team with Sabu.
 Alfonso also led Van Dam to the longest ECW World Television Championship reign in the history of ECW.
 In September 1997 at As Good as It Gets, Alfonso fought Beulah McGillicutty with this match becoming infamous because Alfonso lost 1/3 of the blood in his body according to Paul Heyman.

 Return to WWE (2005–2006)

-Alfonso returned to the WWE (the former WWF) and was at the 2005 ECW One Night Stand managing Sabu and standing in the ring with RVD while RVD delivered a shoot style promo.
-Alfonso returned at ECW One Night Stand 2006 after Rob Van Dam won the WWE Championship, as he celebrated with him and the rest of the then-ECW Roster.
+Alfonso returned to the WWE (the former WWF) and was at the 2005 ECW One-Night Stand managing Sabu and standing in the ring with RVD while RVD delivered a shoot style promo.
+Alfonso returned at ECW One-Night Stand 2006 after Rob Van Dam won the WWE Championship, as he celebrated with him and the rest of the then-ECW Roster.